writethedocs/www/docs/conf/speaking.md

 ### Facts

 * Your talk will be either 15 minutes or 30 minutes.
-You should know which by now; if you're not sure, let us know right away.
-(ADD EMAIL)
+You should know which by now; if you're not sure, let us know right away at conf@writethedocs.org.
 * There will be no time for questions immediately following your talk.
 * We strongly recommend that you practice your talk, ideally in front of at least one other person.